New Delta.com tool helps customers find approved COVID-19 testing centers

 All travelers must also sign an attestation certifying that they have received a negative test result prior to flying.
 Customers are encouraged to complete this in advance and bring the signed document to the airport, although copies will also be available at check-in.
 Anyone who does not provide a negative result or meet the specific exemption criteria (such as recent recovery from COVID-19 verified by a letter from a healthcare provider or public health official that states they are cleared to travel) will be denied boarding.
 Delta’s Health Acknowledgment, which requires customers to wait at least 14 days from receipt of a positive test result before commencing travel, also still applies.

 All customers flying on Delta must continue to follow the entry requirements for international travel and are advised to check these prior to departure.
-Delta also issued a waiver allowing customers to rebook international travel to the U.S. purchased on or before Jan.
-12 for travel through Feb.
-9, if their rebooked travel begins on or before Jan.
-25.
+Delta will waive the fare difference for customers rebooking an international ticket purchased on or before Jan.
+12, if the ticket was originally scheduled through Feb.
+16. Customers must rebook their travel to begin on or before Feb.
+1.

 For more information on the CDC requirement, please click here.